90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Aerosmith

-59. In the song “Something” by The Beatles, who is the inspiration behind the lyrics?
+59. Question: In the song “Something” by The Beatles, who is the inspiration behind the lyrics?

 Answer: Pattie Boyd (George Harrison’s wife)